informeddeno/informeddeno/README.md

 for backend; Node.js, Express.js, MondoDB, RestAPIs

-for tools; Git, Github, VSCode, Linux, Command Line.
+for tools; Git, Github, VSCode, Linux Command Line, Markdown, Python, Pycharm.

 ## Current Projects

-My expected project is learning AI via THE IYF WE CAN ACADEMY- AI Class SSN-10.
-Links to be posted here as the course progresses.
+My expected project is upcoming soon while learning AI via THE IYF WE CAN ACADEMY- AI Class SSN-10.
+Links to be posted here as the course progresses, stay tuned.

 ## How to Reach Me